IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 ## ODE NN Predictor ##
 Key Features modified:
 - Training data are now random values of initial conditions
-- Instead of NN predicting a torque function, now it predicts equation of motions in ODE solver.
+- Instead of NN predicting a torque function, now it predicts equation of motion in ODE solver.
 But am I supposed to predict f(x) directly?

 Current Stage:
 - Prediction is terrible